If you've read the page in the Glossary about the

 Is there any movement?
 Does the key have room to move between the pillars?

-Sure, there will be SOME movement, but it ought not to be much more than
+Sure, there will be some movement, but it ought not to be much

-a tiny fraction.
-If there is much more than this then you have longitudinal
+more than a tiny fraction.
+If there is much more than this then you have

 Now grab the key cup and try rocking the key from side to side again with